canonical/microceph/docs/how-to/reef-upgrade.rst

 Carry out these precautionary steps before initiating the upgrade:

-1. **Back up your data**: to avoid any potential data loss, it is recommended to back up all your important data before starting the upgrade.
+1. **Back up your data**: as a general precaution, it is recommended to take a backup of your data (such as stored S3 objects, RBD volumes, or cephfs filesystems).

 2. **Prevent OSDs from dropping out of the cluster**: Run the following command to avoid OSDs from unintentionally dropping out of the cluster during the upgrade process: